 Middle School Track

-- Challenging Courses = Big Rewards.
+Michigan Merit Curriculum • The Michigan Merit Curriculum (MMC) is not a curriculum in the traditional sense - it is legislation that specifies all students awarded a diploma have demonstrated proficiency with the content outlined by the state academic standards, benchmarks or guidelines.
+Challenging Courses = Big Rewards.
 Students who take strong academic courses in high school are more likely to succeed in college and earn a degree.
 That's important, because higher education pays: On average, college graduates earn more than a million dollars more over a lifetime than those with only a high school education.

 The Michigan Merit Curriculum reimagines what the diploma represents.
 With credit based on student proficiency instead of seat time, the diploma represents what the students knows and can do, not the courses that they took.
 Credits don’t have to equate courses; instead courses, CTE programs, work internships, and other learning opportunities can provide pieces of a variety of credits – filling up the credit pipeline. • The legislation also allows for specific credit requirements and/or content standards to be modified based on the individual learning needs of a student.
 It is designed to serve students who want to accelerate or go beyond the MMC requirements as well as students who need to individualize learning requirements to meet the MMC requirement.